hultsi/fast-highlight/README.md

 ### And more

-The package also reveals the core implementation HtmlCodeBlocksCore but if you want to use that, I suggest reading the source code.
+The package also reveals the core implementation FastHighlightCore but if you want to use that, I suggest reading the source code.